Ryland Fisher

 Dr Elna Rossouw

-Elna recently retired from the University of Johannesburg after teaching Journalism for more than twenty years.
+Dr Elna Rossouw retired from the University of Johannesburg after teaching journalism for more than 20 years.
 She completed her BA Communication (1978) and BA Honours in Communication (1979) at the Rand Afrikaans University (RAU).
 After her studies she joined Beeld newspaper and later became a feature writer for the women’s magazine, SARIE.
-Elna resigned in 1987 to raise a family and start a freelance career in journalism contributing to various South African publications.
-In 1991, she joined rooirose magazine as supplements’ editor and was later promoted to managing editor of the magazine.
-At the start of the millennium, Elna decided to pursue an academic career and joined the Department of Communication at the Rand Afrikaans University (now UJ).
+In 1991, Elna joined rooirose magazine as supplements editor and was later promoted to managing editor of the magazine.
+At the start of the millennium, she joined the Department of Communication at the Rand Afrikaans University (now the University of Johannesburg).
 In 2005, she was awarded her MPhil in Journalism (cum laude) at Stellenbosch University, and in December 2021 she gained her PhD (Journalism) from the same university.
 As a journalist-turned-educator, Elna engaged in teaching and learning, supervision, and curriculum development in the Department of Communication and Media at UJ.
-She acted as an external examiner for several South African universities, served as a judge on industry panels that recognise excellence in journalism, and is a member of the South African National Editors’ Forum (SANEF).
+She acted as an external examiner for several South African universities, served as a judge on industry panels that recognise excellence in journalism, is a member of the South African National Editors’ Forum (SANEF) and serves on the boards of the Clarens Arts Festival and the Noordelike Helpmekaar-Studiefonds.

 Professor Gilbert Motsaathebe